sajad002/cancer-prediction-with-lifestyle-factors/README.md

 1. Import necessary libraries
 2. Load the clean dataset obtained from Phase 1
-3. Transform clean text data into vectors using BERT if data is text-based
-4. Perform clustering on the dataset using appropriate algorithms
+3. Perform clustering on the dataset using appropriate algorithms
-5. Implement classification based on the defined classification problem for each group
+4. Implement classification based on the defined classification problem for each group
-6. Evaluate the performance of the classification model
+5. Evaluate the performance of the classification model
-7. Reserve a portion of the dataset for testing the implemented classification
+6. Reserve a portion of the dataset for testing the implemented classification

 ## Requirements